regindex/finite-automata-partition-refinement/README.md

 ### Description

-<strong> finite-automata-partition-refinement </strong> is a tool implementing the partition refinement algorithm, and offers three main functionalities: 1) Sorting (Pseudo)-Wheeler NFAs, 2) Pruning an input automaton in to two automata recognizing infima and suprema strings, 3) Compute the co-lexicographic intervals of the automaton states.
+<strong> finite-automata-partition-refinement </strong> is a tool implementing the partition refinement algorithm, and offers three main functionalities: 1) Sorting (Pseudo)-Wheeler automata, 2) Pruning an (input-consistent) automaton in to two automata recognizing infima and suprema strings, 3) Compute the co-lexicographic intervals of an (input-consistent) automaton states.

 ### Requirements